-The Model X is Tesla’s largest and most expensive standard EV to date, but boasts a huge interior and plenty of useful upgrades… if you can afford them.
+The Model X is Tesla’s largest EV to date, boasting a huge interior and plenty of useful upgrades… if you can afford them.

 Hopefully you didn’t get your hopes too terribly high after seeing the word Cybertruck, because unfortunately the “Frankenstein’s Monster” of a Tesla truck is not available for lease yet.

 However, in 2017 Tesla announced a second generation Roadster in the works, but exactly when it may debut remains unclear.
-It was originally teased to deliver this year, but that has now been pushed to 2022 so Tesla could focus on Cybertruck.
+It was originally teased to deliver this year, but has since been pushed to 2022 and now 2023.